 Our data do not allow us to fully characterise how these effects on transfer payments will translate into the aggregate MPC, but this is an important question for future research.
-Nevertheless, given the modest fraction whose transfers change, and the very low MPCs across all groups in our data, the aggregate MPC is likely to remain very low.
+Nevertheless, given the modest fraction whose transfers change, and the very low MPCs across all groups in our data, the aggregate MPC was likely to be very low through this crisis.